genepattern/eREVEALER/README.md

 ### Download Example Input File

 First, download the example input file for the CCLE dataset MAF file from this link: [DepMap Public 23Q2 OmicsSomaticMutations.csv](https://depmap.org/portal/download/all/?releasename=DepMap+Public+23Q2&filename=OmicsSomaticMutations.csv).
-Save it to the `sample_input` folder (or another location, as long as you indicate the path in the command).
+Save it to the `example/sample_input` folder (or another location, as long as you indicate the path in the command).

 ### Run File Preprocessing